 No one said they have to be planted in a row!
 Consider using curved lines that follow the contours of your property.

 Include other evergreens, like Eastern Red Cedar and Ponderosa Pine for a mixed planting that will support the diverse needs of wildlife.
 Include Chickasaw Plum and other small trees that flower in front.
 They make an excellent backdrop for Lilacs, Magnolias and other deciduous flowering plants that change color and drop their leaves in autumn.

-Large scale screening projects are a wonderful use for Colorado Spruce.
-Space them 12-15’ apart to make a nice screen allowing the plants to have good circulation around them.
-Try an old farmer’s trick and stagger the line with a zig-zagging planting pattern for faster results.
+Large-scale screening projects are a wonderful use for Colorado Spruce.
+Space them 12 to 15 feet apart to make a nice screen, while allowing the plants to have good circulation around them.
+Try an old farmer's trick and stagger the line with a zig-zag planting pattern for faster results.